-The Asymmetric Nature of Time: Accounting for the Fixity of the Past and the Openness of the Future
+The Asymmetric Nature of Time: Accounting for the Open Future and the Fixed Past

 A basic intuition we have regarding the nature of time is that there is a difference between the future and the past: the former appears to be open and the latter appears to be fixed (or closed).
 This intuition manifests itself in various ways.
 First, whereas we think of the future as partially unsettled (e.g. it is settled that I will die someday, but it is unsettled whether the first astronaut to go to Mars will be a woman), we think of the past as fully settled (e.g. it is settled that Napoleon lost in Waterloo, that dinosaurs are extinct animals).
 Secondly, whereas we think that there are things we can do to affect how the future will unfold (e.g. making a significant donation to an NGO, acting in an environmentally responsible manner), we think that there are not things we can do to affect how the past unfolded (“what is done is done”).
 Thirdly, and perhaps more radically, whereas we may only wonder how the past unfolded (e.g. “what happened to John Kennedy?”), we may wonder whether the future will unfold (e.g. “will reality continue beyond tonight?”).